George W. Bush On Trump’s Muslim Ban: Veiled Criticism Invokes Constitutionality

 “I consider the media to be indispensable to democracy, that we need an independent media to hold people like me to account.
 I mean, power can be very addictive, and it can be corrosive, and it’s important for the media to call to account people who abuse their power, whether it be here or elsewhere.”

 Although President Trump had a combative relationship with the media throughout his campaign, it seemed to only get worse when he took office.
-On Friday (February 24), as was reported by The Inquisitr, the White House barred certain news organizations from a press briefing, an act that was condemned not only by those organizations (like The New York Times, CNN, Politico, and The Guardian, among others) but by news outlets and networks around the world.
+On Friday (February 24), as was reported by the Inquisitr, the White House barred certain news organizations from a press briefing, an act that was condemned not only by those organizations (like The New York Times, CNN, Politico, and The Guardian, among others) but by news outlets and networks around the world.
 The unexpected and unprecedented act came a day after the president spoke at the Conservative Political Action Conference (CPAC), where he again castigated the press in general, complaining about what he saw as unfair treatment by certain media outlets.
 The president spoke a day after one of his key advisors, Steve Bannon, told a CPAC audience that Trump would pursue his agenda despite the coverage, but things were about to get worse.

 The former president, whose brother, Jeb, ran as a candidate for the Republican nomination for president against Donald Trump and was the object of numerous personal attacks from the businessman, did not offer much support for the new presidency other than to say that it had only been a month and Trump might become the uniter he has said he would be as president.
-Still, when Lauer asked about the Russian interference in the elections and whether or not the Trump administration had been involved with Russian operatives (stories of which are the current basis for Trump’s accusations of “fake news”), whether a special prosecutor should be appointed to investigate, Bush joked that he was wrong person to ask, he wasn’t a lawyer.
+Still, when Lauer asked about the Russian interference in the elections and whether or not the Trump administration had been involved with Russian operatives (stories of which are the current basis for Trump’s accusations of “fake news”), whether a special prosecutor should be appointed to investigate, Bush joked that he was the wrong person to ask, he wasn’t a lawyer.

 “But questions need to be answered,” former President Bush said.